OrangeFox86/DreamcastControllerUsbPico/README.md

 ![Isolation Circuity Option 2](images/Isolation_Circuitry_Option_2.png)

 This option completely isolates the Maple Bus I/O from the RP2040 at the expense of being more complex.
+I highly recommend this or something like this for any commercial application.
 Select a 2-bit bus transceiver which satisfies the following.
 - Must support at least 50 mA on each output
 - Must NOT have latched outputs